pulumi/docs/pulumi-hugo/themes/default/content/docs/pulumi-cloud/insights/search.md

 > How many gcp buckets do I have?

-You may want to expand the "Advanced fitlering" menu if you are interested in specific resource counts.
+You may want to expand the "Advanced filtering" menu if you are interested in specific resource counts.

 You do not need to query AI Assist with English: